hkeiken/wsl2-globalprotect/README.md

 First when connecting Global Protect VPN connection the internet connectivity of the WSL2 guest operative system goes away.
 Below is shown how one can reconnect this, and automate how to reconnect this each time the Global Connect client connects to VPN.

-Both issues seems to be routing metric issues.
+Second, the WSL2 guest should be able to connect to the VPN.
+However, to make this happen one could use the VPN client from inside WSL2 guest operating system.

 # 1. Internet connectivity

-This test is done on:
+This test is done with:
 - Microsoft Windows 10 version 10.0.19044.2130
 - Global Protect version 6.0.3 for Windows
 - Debian 11 in WSL